GMAF-Ukraine

 Fellowship

-Fellows selected by the GMAF faculty committee will spend a semester at MIT.
+Fellows selected by the GMAF-Ukraine faculty committee will spend a semester at MIT.
 Each fellow will be paired with an MIT faculty advisor in their field and have an opportunity observe research work and classes taught by their advisor or another MIT faculty member.
 Fellows will also be invited to attend lab meetings and on-campus programming that may be of interest to them in their area of specialty and beyond.
 MIT covers expenses associated with the GMAF fellowship, including travel, accommodations, visas, health insurance, instructional materials, as well as a general living stipend.

-GMAF welcomes applications from all qualified faculty and researchers who are:
+GMAF-Ukraine welcomes applications from all qualified faculty and researchers who are:

 - Holders of academic or research appointments (or had been prior to February 2022) at a Ukrainian university or the Ukrainian Academy of Sciences